siglab/sigelab/frontend/README.md

     const ORG_EMAIL_DOMAIL = 'correounivalle.edu.co';
     const MAIN_CLOUD_FUNCTIONS_ROUTE = 'us-central1-mydemosigelab.cloudfunctions.net';
     ```
     Notice: Take in mind that all the cloud functions shares the domain, so you will need to set the MAIN_CLOUD_FUNCTIONS ROUTE variable just once, no matter how many cloud functions the project uses.
+Additionally, if you are deploying this project for the Universidad del Valle, you will need to configure the ```MAIN_SABS_API_URL``` constant and make sure you include the "http//" or "https//" on it.

 12. From now, you can run and test this project using the firebase hosting service or your local machine.